yoctoalex/eap_lab/README.rst

 More detailed information on this API request can be found `here <http://bit.ly/38xUHjc>`_.

-`c)` Send the **Update CNAME Record (lab)** request to update DNS Settings with CNAME generated when creating Essential App Protect instance in F5 UI and retrieved in the step above:
+`c)` Send the **Update CNAME Record (lab)** request to update DNS Settings with CNAME generated when creating Essential App Protect instance in the F5 Cloud Services portal and retrieved in the step above:

 .. figure:: _figures/167.png